Interview with Christine Jenkins

 The CCB maintains a list of current and recent doctoral students at GSLIS and elsewhere at the University of Illinois whose research relates to youth services or children's literature.
 See what kinds of work is being done on our doctoral student research page.

 The Youth, Literature, & Culture group (YLC) is an interdisciplinary collaboration of faculty and doctoral students from the University of Illinois, Illinois State University, and Eastern Illinois University.

 In formal existence since 2004, this group brings together faculty and doctoral students who share a scholarly interest in children’s and young adult literature and media.
 We represent various disciplines, including Education, English, History, Library and Information Science, and meet monthly to discuss research on young people, texts, and cultural contexts.
 We also participate in the annual GSLIS Research Showcase, and host the Gryphon Lecture, an annual lecture featuring a leading scholar of youth and literature, media, or culture.

 The Gryphon Lecture series is hosted every spring semester by the Center for Children's Books and features a leading scholar in the field of youth literature.
 It is an event developed to hold relevance across disciplines at the University.
 These lectures are free and open to students and the public.
 A reception to discuss issues raised, network across departments, and meet with the speaker follows each lecture.
-Visit our Gryphon Lecture archives for a list of previous speakers and audio.
+Visit our Gryphon Lecture page for archives of previous speakers and audio of past lectures.